-In Experiment 6, we examined the impact of cross-lingual settings on the performance of ASR representations in NSER.
+In Experiment 7, we examined the impact of cross-lingual settings on the performance of ASR representations in NSER.
 Although ASR systems effectively captured speech and suppressed background noise, their performance degraded when handling languages not included in their training data.
 Using the CASIA dataset (Mandarin Chinese) as a monolingual scenario, we compared SSL representations under cross-lingual conditions with ASR representations under both monolingual and cross-lingual conditions.
-For SSL, we evaluated \textit{wav2vec 2.0-base}\footnotemark[1], \textit{HuBERT-base}\footnotemark[2], and \textit{wavLM-base}\footnotemark[3], pre-trained on 960 hours of English Librispeech data, in frozen and fine-tuned configurations.
+For SSL, we evaluated \textit{wav2vec 2.0-base}\footnotemark[1], \textit{HuBERT-base}\footnotemark[2], and \textit{WavLM-base}\footnotemark[3], pre-trained on 960 hours of English Librispeech data, in frozen and fine-tuned configurations.
 For ASR, we employed two Whisper variants: \textit{Whisper-CN}\footnote{\url{https://huggingface.co/Jingmiao/whisper-small-chinese_base}}, trained solely on Mandarin data to represent monolingual conditions, and \textit{Whisper-EN}\footnote{\url{https://huggingface.co/openai/whisper-small.en}}, trained on English data to represent cross-lingual conditions.
 Moreover, since CASIA provides parallel utterances with consistent textual content across different emotions, this experiment mitigates the confounding influence of linguistic information.
 Consequently, the results more faithfully reflect the contributions of paralinguistic cues captured by ASR representations in NSER.